Burley Solstice ReviewPrice: $400.00 List | $349.00 at Amazon - 13% off

 Since its humble beginnings near Eugene, Oregon, the Burley brand has been making bike products since 1978.
 Naming the company after his wife "Burley Bev", the founder, Alan Scholz, made his first bike trailer to transport goods into town to sell at the Saturday Market.
 The Solstice is Burley's only dedicated jogging stroller so far, but its first leap is a fairly impressive one.

-This chart shows a comparison of each jogging stroller and their overall scores.
-The Burley Solstice (shown in blue) earned a 4th place rank, but its high ease of use score helped it earn the Top Pick award for Ease of Use.
+This chart shows a comparison of each jogging stroller and their overall scores, with the Burley Solstice (shown in blue) earning a 4th place rank.
+Its high ease of use score helped it earn the Top Pick award for Ease of Use.

 The sections below outline the details of how the Burley performed during our tests for each metric.
 Scores from metric testing are combined to determine the overall scores with weight being given to run-ability and ease of use.